Generic Name: oxymetazoline (OX-ee-MET-azz-oh-leen)

 - Do not exceed the recommended dose or use oxymetazoline drops for longer than 3 days without checking with your doctor.
 If your symptoms do not improve within 3 days or if they become worse, check with your doctor.

 - PREGNANCY AND BREAST-FEEDING: If you plan on becoming pregnant, discuss with your doctor the benefits and risks of using oxymetazoline drops during pregnancy.
-It is unknown if oxymetazoline drops is excreted in breast milk.
+It is unknown if oxymetazoline drops are excreted in breast milk.
 If you are or will be breast-feeding while you are using oxymetazoline drops, check with your doctor or pharmacist to discuss the risks to your baby.

 Possible side effects of oxymetazoline drops: